 Scrum is a popular framework that works very well for innovative and complex product development projects.
 However, it has its disadvantages too.
-But before we jump into its pros and cons, let's understand the Scrum framework.
+But before we jump into its pros and cons, let’s understand the what Scrum is.

-- The product owner creates a product backlog (a wishlist of tasks that need to be prioritized in a project)
+- The product owner creates a product backlog (essentially, a wishlist of tasks that need to be prioritized in a project)

-- The Scrum team conducts a sprint planning session where the wishlist is broken down into small chunks
+- The Scrum team conducts a sprint planning session where the tasks necessary to complete items on the wishlist is broken down into small, more easily manageable chunks

 - The team creates a sprint backlog and plans its implementation

-- The team gets together every day for a scrum meeting where they share daily updates and assess the progress of the project
+- The team gets together every day for a brief Scrum meeting (often referred to as a Daily Standup) where each member of the team shares daily updates, helping the team and the project manager assess the progress of the project

 - The stakeholders and the product owner conduct a review at the end of each sprint